How to understand your business energy bills and work out what the charges mean

 The format of your bills can vary depending on who supplies your business gas and electricity.
 This can make it difficult to find the information that’s most relevant to you and your business, but there are three key sections that should be included on most bills:

-• A breakdown of how much you’re being charged
+- A breakdown of how much you’ve been charged

 As a business owner, the amount you’re being charged for gas and electricity will most likely be your primary concern, so here’s an example British Gas business energy bill on which we’ve highlighted the costs that make up the total you pay each month.